ThepokKung/ROS2_pkg_cpp_py/README.md

   With ament_cmake, you can create C++ header files and source codes and set up the build by configuring the auto-generated "CMakeLists.txt".
 However, if you want this package to work with Python code, you will need to add more codes to the "CMakeLists.txt".
 This looks a bit cumbersome.
 But we just do it for you, so you don't have to !!

 ## Repository's Description & Instruction
 This is a ROS2 package template that can build both C++ and Python.
+Compatible with ROS2 Jazzy.

+**Requirements:**
+- ROS2 Jazzy
+- C++17 compiler support

 Step 1 : Download the repository to your machine
 ```